 Angleton is a medium-sized city located in the state of Texas.
 With a population of 19,429 people and five constituent neighborhoods, Angleton is the 132nd largest community in Texas.

-Angleton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Angleton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Angleton are a mix of both white- and blue-collar jobs.
 Overall, Angleton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Angleton who work in office and administrative support (15.24%), sales jobs (8.97%), and management occupations (6.73%).
+There are especially a lot of people living in Angleton who work in office and administrative support (14.86%), sales jobs (8.17%), and management occupations (6.04%).

-The percentage of people in Angleton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.74% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Angleton with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.57% of adults in Angleton have a bachelor's degree or advanced degree.

-The per capita income in Angleton in 2010 was $25,048, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $100,192 for a family of four.
+The per capita income in Angleton in 2010 was $24,784, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $99,136 for a family of four.
 However, Angleton contains both very wealthy and poor people as well.

-Angleton is a very ethnically-diverse city.
+Angleton is an extremely ethnically-diverse city.
 The people who call Angleton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Angleton residents report their race to be White, followed by Black or African-American.
 Angleton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 31.90% of the city’s residents.
-Important ancestries of people in Angleton include Irish, English, French , and Scottish.
+People of Hispanic or Latino origin account for 31.52% of the city’s residents.
+Important ancestries of people in Angleton include English, Irish, French , and Scottish.

 The most common language spoken in Angleton is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Vietnamese.